Academic literature on the topic 'Musicians – South Africa'

 Abstract:

 This article focuses on young musicians' perceptions of their musical and cultural experiences while on a tour of South Africa during the summer of 2000.
 The young musicians were asked to keep journals throughout the tour in order to be able to recall their reactions and feelings about their various experiences.
 The comments, particularly the written ones from the young musicians, vividly display the impact of such experiences on their musical and emotional life.
-While conclusions are incomplete, some implications for the nature of cultural exchange and understanding and music education in general are put forward.
+While conclusions are incomplete, some implications for the nature of cultural exchange and understanding and music education in gen

 APA, Harvard, Vancouver, ISO, and other styles